Paul Mactire: Other traditions concerning Paul and his daughter

-In the late 18th century, the Welsh naturalist Thomas Pennant, toured the north of Scotland and wrote of his travels.
-Included within his description of the parish of Creich, in Sutherland, Pennant wrote of a tradition concerning Paul, and the marriage of his daughter.
+In the late 18th century, the Welsh naturalist Thomas Pennant toured the north of Scotland and wrote of his travels.
+Included within his description of the parish of Creich, in Sutherland, Pennant wrote of a tradition concerning Paul and the marriage of his daughter.

 In the 11th or 12th century lived a great man in this parish, called Paul Meutier.
 This warrior routed an army of Danes near Creich.
 Tradition says that he gave his daughter in marriage to one Hulver, or Leander, a Dane; and with her, the lands of Strahohee; and that from that marriage are descended the Clan Landris, a brave people, in Rossss [sic].

-In the mid 19th century, Alexander Pope translated Þormóður Torfason's 17th century Latin history of Orkney.
+In the mid 19th century, Alexander Pope translated Þormóður Torfason's 17th-century Latin history of Orkney.
 A figure who is portrayed in Þormóður Torfason's account is a violent character named "Aulver Rosta".
-Pope postulated that this character was the man who married the daughter of Paul Mactire.
+The Pope postulated that this character was the man who married the daughter of Paul Mactire.

 As for Aulver Rosta, the author [Þormóður Torfason] gives no further account of him, but it is probable he was the same person that married Paul Mactier's daughter, and got with her the lands of Strath Okel; for he is called a Dane or Norwei [sic], and Aulver is the same name with Leander.
 The Paul was a powerful man that lived in Sutherland.
 It is a common tradition, that Paul Mactier gave the lands of Strath Okel as a patrimony to his daughter, who was married to a nobel [sic] of Norway, called Leander.
 His posterity are called Clan Landus.